Label-free microscope for rheological imaging of cells: Results

 \subsection{Label-free microrheology at high bandwidth}

-In a first set of experiments, we use the rheoSCAT microscope to probe the energetics of local regions of a cervical cancer HeLa cell.
-HeLa cells are cultured in an incubator for 48 hours, followed by plating on a 20~mm$\times$20~mm coverslip for an additional 48 hours, achieving approximately 50\% confluence.
-This allows for the study of individual cells and the medium around them.
+In a first set of experiments, we use the rheoSCAT microscope to probe the motion of cellular constituents of a cervical cancer HeLa cell.
+HeLa cells are cultured in an incubator for 48 hours, followed by plating on a 20~mm$\times$20~mm coverslip for an additional 48 hours, achieving approximately 50\% confluence (see Methods).

-We use 13~mW of illumination light, detecting around 160~nW of light reflected from the microscope slide and scattered from the specimen.
-To analyse the detected signal, we apply Fourier analysis to compute its power spectral density (PSD).
-Typical PSDs are shown in Fig.~\ref{fig:setup}\textbf{b}.